Overdevelopment

 8. Five Dock (around Great North Road)

 While Five Dock has been kept to medium density in areas around Great North Road in the Five Dock CBD, pressure will mount in the longer term for greater density due to the new Metro station at Fred Kelly Place.
 The Metro will also expand Five Dock’s role as a transport hub for buses.
+Like other centres in Canada Bay, Five Dock could well be targeted for development under the government’s “Changes to create low and mid-rise housing” program.

 Infrastructure shortfall